Retirees’ self-help in Israeli schools: ‘We all want to be relevant’

 “It” is the Yadid Lahinuch charity, Hebrew for “Friend of Education” – the brainchild of a visionary group of philanthropists, educators, and diplomats – founded 16 years ago to meet two major needs in this young and growing country:

 One, that many elementary schools in Israel, as elsewhere in the world, are failing because classrooms are too big, there aren’t enough teachers, and weaker students are being left behind.
-And two, that people in Israel, also as around the world, are living longer and healthier lives, and that many retirees want to be and can be active and useful in society.
+And two, that people in Israel, and around the world, are living longer and healthier lives, and that many retirees want to be and can be active and useful in society.

-The retirees in the program, recruited and supervised by fellow retiree volunteer coordinators, go through a thorough intake process and are given training and back-up by a bevy of professional education experts.
+The retirees in the program, recruited and supervised by fellow retiree volunteer coordinators, go through a thorough intake process and are given training and backup by a bevy of professional education experts.
 Then, working in coordination with school principals, teachers, and municipalities around the country, they enter classrooms and other school spaces as, typically, teachers’ assistants or counselors in areas where help is needed and they can offer added value.

 A retired lawyer might be put to work practicing reading and spelling with third graders.
 A religious woman might help with the fifth grade Friday afternoon Bible class.
 A bookworm might become the assistant librarian.
-A retired electrician could be stationed in the shop room, and a landscape architect in the school garden, or asked to start a mural project.
+A retired electrician could be stationed in the shop room, and a landscape architect in the school garden, or they may be asked to start a mural project.
 Each volunteer commits to being in the school once a week, for at least four hours, but in practice, many do double and triple shifts.
-The organization boasts that the value of its teachers' tutoring exceeds $3.5 million a year.
+The organization boasts that the value of its teachers’ tutoring exceeds $3.5 million a year.

 Doing good for themselves, and others